People

 Edward and Estelle Alexander Endowed Chair for Vision Research

-After her postdoctoral work, Dr. Lakkaraju joined the Department of Ophthalmology & Visual Sciences at the University of Wisconsin-Madison as an Assistant Professor in 2010.
-In 2018, the Lakkaraju lab moved to UCSF, where she is an Associate Professor in the Department of Ophthalmology.
-She has a joint appointment in the Department of Anatomy, and is an active member of UCSF’s Pharmaceutical Sciences and Pharmacogenomics (PSPG) and Biomedical Sciences (BMS) Graduate Programs.
+Dr. Lakkaraju received her PhD at the University of Minnesota, Minneapolis, and completed her post-doctoral training at Cornell University’s Weill Medical College in New York City.
+She established her independent research program in the Department of Ophthalmology & Visual Sciences at the University of Wisconsin-Madison in 2010.
+Dr. Lakkaraju was recruited to UCSF in 2018, where she is now Professor and the Edward and Estelle Endowed Chair for vision research in the Department of Ophthalmology.
+She has a joint appointment in the Department of Anatomy, and is an active member of UCSF’s Tetrad, Pharmaceutical Sciences and Pharmacogenomics (PSPG), and Biomedical Sciences (BMS) Graduate Programs.

-Dr. Lakkaraju directs the Postdoctoral Training Program in the Department of Ophthalmology and chairs the Diversity, Equity and Inclusion Committee of the PSPG program.
+Dr. Lakkaraju directs the Postdoctoral Training Program in the Department of Ophthalmology and chairs the Diversity, Equity and Inclusion Committee of the PSPG graduate program.
 Dr. Lakkaraju also serves as the co-chair of ARVO’s Women’s Leadership Development Program.

 Li Xuan Tan, PhD